 Can Kickstarter Be Trusted?

 Kickstarter has a strong reputation as one of the foremost crowdfunding platforms worldwide.
-To date, Kickstarter has been home to nearly 250,000 campaigns and has helped creators to raise almost $7.5 billion dollars since its inception in 2009.
+To date, Kickstarter has been home to over 265,000 campaigns and has helped creators to raise almost $8.3 billion dollars since its inception in 2009.

-Transparency is built into Kickstarter campaigns from the start.
-Every project’s funding progress is publicly visible, and creators are required to share regular updates on project development and fulfillment of rewards.
+Campaigners are also expected to be very transparent.
+For one, project funding progress is always publicly visible.
+Plus, creators are expected to share regular updates on project development and fulfillment of rewards.

 As for protections and remedies for backers, Kickstarter ensures that creators are legally obligated to fulfill their promises.
 If a creator cannot fulfill a project, they must provide a refund or offer an explanation, detailing how funds were used, and the work done towards the project completion.